The Protectorate: England and Wales: the Major-Generals

-British Isles policy
+Scotland and Ireland

 By the end of 1653, the Protectorate was in the unique position of being the first government in history to be in control of the entirety of the British Isles.
 The scope of the Instrument of Government extended to the governance of Scotland and Ireland; it provided for representatives from Scotland and Ireland, as well as England and Wales, to sit in Parliament in London.

 The regime's policy towards Ireland and Scotland initially had three components: secure the recent conquest of those countries with armies of occupation; punish those who had opposed the English conquest; reshape both countries in the image of England.
 Barry Coward observed:

 While there were reforming aspirations and coercion in the Protectorate's British policies, these can hardly be said to amount to a 'British vision' designed to create a new British state from the separate kingdoms of England, Ireland and Scotland.
 What the regime seems to have intended was the anglicisation of the British Isles.